Encouragement provides the emotional fuel that enables people to hold longer, reach farther and dig deeper than previously believed possible.

 Life is wonderful, but the pressures of life will press people down, so anyone who consistently and sincerely lifts people up gains the ability to influence—meaning to lead!

-If you are a leader in a local church and people don’t migrate to you, there is a reason.
+If you are a leader in a local church and people don’t seem to seek you out, or be drawn to you, there is a reason.
 You need to discover what it is.
 Ask someone you trust, who loves you, and will tell the truth.
 For now, start encouraging others.
 Do it sincerely and often.

 Encouragers communicate with a positive bias.